Itsy Bitsy Spider: Legacy

 The British broadcaster Wincey Willis (1948–2024) took her name from the nursery rhyme.
 Born Florence Winsome Leighton, she went by her middle name, Winsome; but at infant school her classmates started calling her Wincey after the nursery rhyme, and she retained this name in adult life.

+Arnold Silcock included a parody in Cockney dialect, "The Bleed'n' Sparrer", in his 1952 compilation Verse and Worse.